The Subdial Logo

 Jumping Hour: (JUHM-ping OW-er)

-A Jumping Hour is a watch complication where the hour is displayed through a window and jumps to the next hour instantaneously at the top of each hour.
+A Jumping Hour is a complication displaying the hour through a window that jumps instantaneously to the next numeral at the top of each hour.

 Jumping Hour